8 Hockey Skating Drills for Speed & Agility

 • Line up 6-8 players along the goal line.

-• Have 3 designated “taggers” on & in between the faceoff circles.
+• Have 3 designated “taggers” both on & in between the faceoff circles.

 • For beginner levels: No equipment needed

-• For advanced to intermediate levels: Each player will have a puck and a stick.
+• For advanced to intermediate levels: Each player on the goal line will have a puck and a stick.

 Tag skating drill.